rapyuta-robotics/alica/alica-supplementary/alica_ros_turtlesim/README.md

 2. Input Filename `Master` then open the created plan.
 3. Check the masterPlan checkbox in the properties (Icon should turn red).
 4. Add states named `Init` and `Move`
+5. Add transition from `Init` to `Move` and from `Move` to `Init`
+   1. Activate the transition tool, then click on the first state, afterwards on the second state.
-5. Add transition from `Init` to `Move` and from `Move` to `Init` (Bendpoints can be created by clicking with the active transition tool onto a transition).
+   2. Bendpoints can be created by clicking with the active transition tool onto a transition.
 6. Create an entrypoint (choose default task) and connect it with the `Init` state.
-8. Create the `Go2RandomPosition` behaviour in the behaviour subfolder .
+7. Create the `Go2RandomPosition` behaviour in the /plans/behaviours folder.
+8. Change the frequency of the ``Go2RandomPosition`` behaviour to 30 Hz in its properties.
 9. Drag'n'Drop the `Go2RandomPosition` behaviour from the RepositoryView to the `Init` state.
 10. Create the `Move` plan in the plans folder and drag'n'drop it into the `Move` state.